Call for Entries 2025:

 © British Pathé Ltd.

-The DOK.archive Award honours outstanding archive and compilation film projects in development.
+The DOK.archive Award honours outstanding archive and compilation film projects in development or early production.
 High-quality archive footage is often invaluable for documentaries.
 The use of historical or commercial film excerpts on a larger scale, however, increases the required production budget substantially.
 With the DOK.archive Award, British Pathé and DOK.forum aim at promoting projects utilising licensed material and thus strengthening this traditional documentary genre.

-Among all submissions for the DOK.archive Award, 5 projects will be presented to a jury of five during a live pitching at the DOK.forum Marketplace.
-The winning project will receive British Pathé archive material worth 15,000 euros, alternatively 2,500 euros can be paid out in cash.
+Among all submissions for the DOK.archive Award, 5 projects will be presented to a jury of five during a live pitch at the DOK.forum Marketplace.
+The winning project will receive British Pathé archive material worth 22,500 euros, alternatively 2,500 euros can be paid out in cash.

-The prerequisite for marketplace registration is a meaningful application including a concept for handling the archive material.
+The prerequisite for a Marketplace registration is a meaningful application including a concept for handling the archive material.
 Applications can be submitted in German and English.
-German projects that have been successfully accepted by the DOK.forum Marketplace must submit a project description in English for the international catalogue by the end of March.

 Award Donor: British Pathé